avinetworks/avi-helm-charts/docs/AKO/crds/hostrule.md

 Currently only one of type of termination is supported viz. `edge`.
 In the future, we should be able to support other types of termination policies.

+#### Configure GSLB FQDN

+A GSLB FQDN can be specified within the HostRule CRD.
+This is only used if AKO is used with AMKO and not otherwise.

+        gslb:
+          fqdn: foo.com

+This additional FQDN inherits all the properties of the root FQDN specified under the the `virtualHost` section.
+Use this flag if you would want traffic with a GSLB FQDN to get routed to a site local FQDN.
+For example, in the above CRD, the client request from a GSLB
+DNS will arrive with the host header as foo.com to the VIP hosting foo.region1.com in region1.
+This CRD property would ensure that the request is routed appropriately to the backend service of `foo.region1.com`

+This knob is currently only supported with the SNI model and not with Extended Virtual Hosting model.

 #### Status Messages